evgluk/fMRI_PvsW/src/analysis/README.md

 ## 1. Behavioral data organization
 Behavioral data was collected in two sessions: computer session and fMRI session.
-In this project, behavioral data were recorded as csv files locally on Dell laptops and then moved to the DTB.
+In this project, behavioral data were recorded as `.csv` files locally on Dell laptops and then moved to the DTB.

-After data was uploaded to DTB, the subjid, the fMRI id and BIDS id of the current subject were matched.
+After data was uploaded to DTB, the subjid, the fMRI_id and BIDS_id of the current subject were matched.
 Then ran in bash `python3 createbids_beh.py` to add BIDS events files.

 The output included 10 columns:
 - onset            ---> the onset of the event；